NirmaMali/Weather-App/README.md

 ## ✨ Features

-* 🔍 Search weather by city name
+* 🔍 Search the weather by city name
 * 🌡️ View current temperature in **Celsius and Fahrenheit**
 * 🌤️ See **3-day forecast** with weather icons
 * 📅 Detailed info: humidity, wind speed, conditions